vzenix/vzenix-docker-services/README.md

 ## ansible_vars

-Varse used in the ansible playbooks
+Vars used in the ansible playbooks

 ## docs